 Source: Official FPL

 Tip: Pick some reliable player as your captain, as he is the most likely source of fantasy points.
-For example, players like Salah, Fernandes, Kane are great captaincy choices almost every gameweek.
+For example, players like Salah, De Bruyne, Son, Kane are great captaincy choices almost every gameweek.

 4. Autosubs and vice captains